 Statistics also demonstrate why you should incorporate mail into your ABM strategy.
 The 2018 ANA/DMA “Response Rate Report” by trade groups the Association of National Advertisers and Data Marketing & Analytics found direct mail response rates were 4.9 percent for prospect lists and 9 percent for house lists.
-Marketing mail has also been known to last up to 17 days in households.
-This means if you send a letter package to your prospect, it may linger for a significant duration, resulting in more time with the offer, and more opportunities for responses.

 How Should You Use Direct Mail in ABM?